Nov 24, 2009

 When did HER Helmet Thursdays start?

-On Nov 17th, I stopped in at another local business to drop off a Tips for Tourists Bicycling Monterey County poster.
+On Nov 17th, I stopped in at another local business to drop off a Tips for Bicycling Monterey County poster.
 The owner wanted the poster to share with customers, as so many Monterey County businesses do.

 I casually mentioned the HER Helmet Thursdays idea, and the owner immediately wanted to participate.
 So, I created the project in response to the enthusiasm and commitment of just one local business owner.
 (Who says one person can’t make a difference!)
 And appropriately enough, in gratitude for this beautiful place, the project was launched Thanksgiving Week 2009.